 The 2017 Honda Accord Hybrid has one of the highest EPA fuel economy ratings in the midsize hybrid sedan category: 49/47 mpg city/highway.
-It has an incredibly long range: 743 miles.
+It has an extensive range: 603 miles.
 With an MSRP of $29,605 for the base model, this is a highly affordable car – a bull's eye for the budget-conscious.

 The 2017 hybrid is a major step in Honda’s move to electrified vehicles with an expanded range of hybrids, plug-in hybrids, fuel-cell models, and battery electrics.
 Honda had indicated that by 2030, it wants two-thirds of its global fleet to be electrified.
 Hybrid production was moved from Ohio to Japan to make expanding Honda's global hybrid supply easier and double production using its larger Japanese factories.
 Honda's seriousness about selling the car is borne out by the fact that the Honda Accord Hybrid is sold in all 50 states.
 Many other hybrids are not – they're sold in a few select states where eco-conscious customers are clustered.

 The sedan features a next-gen 2-motor hybrid powertrain with improved fuel economy.
 An industry-first, the two-motor hybrid system uses one motor to accelerate Accord Hybrid from a dead stop, and a second to start the engine and charge the first motor.
 Sportier styling, upgraded feature content including Honda Sensing driver assist and safety technologies come standard.
 The base model features standard dual-zone automatic climate control, hands-free keyless entry and ignition, power driver’s seat, Bluetooth, rearview camera, and a USB port.
 Because of its compact battery pack, trunk space has been increased.